marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cosd.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: COSD, DCOSD, CCOSD, ZCOSD, CDCOSD, trigonometric function, cosine, degrees, cosine, degrees

 .. _cosd:

-.. index:: COSD

-.. index:: DCOSD

-.. index:: CCOSD

-.. index:: ZCOSD

-.. index:: CDCOSD

-.. index:: trigonometric function, cosine, degrees

-.. index:: cosine, degrees

 COSD --- Cosine function, degrees
 *********************************